 A decision maker, named Alice, must make a choice between two acts.
-Under subjective expected utility, the standard model in choice under uncertainty, Alice is endowed with a utility function $u \colon X \rightarrow \mathbb{R}$ and a \df{prior} $p\in\Delta(\Omega)$, and she chooses act $f$ over $g$ if and only~if
+Under subjective expected utility, the standard model of choice under uncertainty, Alice is endowed with a utility function $u \colon X \rightarrow \mathbb{R}$, and a \emph{prior} $\mu\in\Delta(\Omega)$, so that she ranks act $f$ over $g$ if and only if